Phagomimicry

 Phagomimicry is a defensive behaviour of sea hares, in which the animal ejects a mixture of chemicals, which mimic food, and overwhelm the senses of their predator, giving the sea hare a chance to escape.
 The typical defence response of the sea hare to a predator is to release two chemicals - ink from the ink gland and opaline from the opaline gland.
 While ink creates a dark, diffuse cloud in the water which disrupts the sensory perception of the predator by acting as a smokescreen and as a decoy, the opaline, which affects the senses dealing with feeding, causes the predator to instinctively attack the cloud of chemicals as if it were indeed food.
 This ink is able to mimic food by having a high concentration of amino acids and other compounds that are normally found in food, and the attack behaviour of the predator allows the sea-hares the opportunity to escape.

 Inking behaviour

 The inking behaviour exhibited in phagomimicry is in response to predator threat.
 Sea hares have many natural predators such as starfish, lobsters, and other crustaceans.
 When threatened by a predator, phagomimicry behaviour begins.
 An ink solution is released from both the opaline and ink glands individually, then the compounds mix in the mantle of the sea hare to form the ink mixture.
-When ink is released it creates a smoke-screen like defense mechanism allowing the sea hares time to escape while also affecting the olfactory and gustation senses of their predator.
+When ink is released it creates a smoke-screen like defense mechanism allowing the sea hares time to escape while also affecting the olfactory and gustatory senses of their predator.
 Predators are tricked into thinking that they have captured their prey due to the specific chemical composition of the ink released.
 This induces feeding behaviours in the predator, and again gives the sea hares a better chance of escaping predation.